Culture Shock and Adjustment

 Your study abroad experience will be heightened if you pay attention to the local social environment.
 In many ways, key to adapting to the new environment is your ability to quickly understand what behavior is and is not appropriate and make necessary adjustments.
 Observe local students and your host family, and don’t be afraid to ask questions about local customs.
 In fact, people will appreciate that you are trying to learn about their culture and lifestyle, and are likely to help you adjust.
-It is important, however, to keep in mind that a semester lasts only a few months, so “integration” into a new culture is a very relative thing.
+It is important, however, to keep in mind that a semester lasts only a few months.

-It also may help to realize that most students at host universities abroad or people in general might be highly informed about world issues, with all sorts of questions and opinions for you to listen to and consider.
-Knowledge about political and social and cultural conditions in your destination will be of great use in your attempt to integrate with and make friends with local people.
+It also may help to realize that most students at host universities abroad, or people in general, might be highly informed about world issues, with all sorts of questions and opinions for you to listen to and consider.
+Knowledge about political and social and cultural conditions in your destination will be of great use in your attempt to integrate and make friends with local people.

 Keeping up with political and cultural happenings in the U.S. will also be helpful, as you can expect that in a foreign environment you will occasionally be put in the position of being a spokesperson for the US and American culture.
 Politics are taken very seriously by many foreign university students.